Written By Christina David

 Every eCommerce company strives to provide clients with the best products and an easy and hassle-free ordering process.
 When a customer makes a purchase, the crucial moment of a business’s success begins.
 Creating an order fulfillment system has become increasingly complex as the firm grows and attracts customers worldwide.

 The order fulfillment process which is also called order processing involves storing, packing, and sending products to the customers.
-Receiving inbound wholesale shipments, sorting stock, and storing inventory for efficient picking and packaging are all part of order fulfillment.
+Receiving inbound wholesale shipments, sorting stock, and storing inventory for efficient picking and packaging are all part of order fulfilment.
 Later, these orders are checked for quality, packed, labeled, and dispatched to the buyer’s address.
 The products are then picked, tested for quality and accuracy, and shipped.
 Returns management (also known as reverse logistics) is an extension of the fulfillment process.

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.